rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 - These three models explain only little variation in horizontal range, thus we need to conduct further model search

 ### 2.5.
-Fit GAMM models for week day/season seasonality descomposition
+Fit GAMM models for descomposition of week day/season seasonality

 - Fit models with both _weekly_ and _seasonally_ as predictors variables to account for seasonality
 - Include body size as a predictor variable and additional random terms for season and species